Medical NecessityWhy I am a private pay provider

-For individuals who work as an Attorney, Pilot, Emergency Responder, are in the Military or simply want to keep their counseling issues private, the presence of a psychiatric diagnosis can be especially troublesome.
-As it can be for individuals seeking to purchase some type of life or personal protection insurance.
+For individuals who work as an attorney, pilot, first responder, are in the military or simply want to keep their therapy sessions private, the presence of a psychiatric diagnosis can be especially troublesome.
+As it can be for individuals seeking to purchase any type of life or personal protection insurance.

-As Marriage and Family therapists our primary focus is on helping people develop develop relational harmony in their familial, work, congregational and community systems.
-Relational counseling or therapy however, is generally not covered by insurance companies because such services are not considered medically necessary.
+As a marriage and family therapist, my primary focus is on helping people develop relational harmony in their family, work, congregational and community systems.
+Relationally focused therapy, however, is generally not covered by insurance companies because such services are not considered medically necessary.

-Which means that couples, families, individuals, partners, parents, and organizations who want to expand and further develop some facet of their relational self are not considered medically appropriate for medial treatment and medical reimbursement.
+This means that couples, families, individuals, partners, parents, and organizations who wish to expand and further develop some facet of their relational self or relational structure are not considered medically appropriate for medical treatment and medical reimbursement.

 Safe and Secure

-As a private counseling center, we are not obligated or required to release any client information to an outside third party.
+As a private practice therapist, who does not transmit PHI electronically to an outside entity, I am not obligated or required to release any type of client information to any outside entity.

-Which means that we will never release your Protected Health Information (PHI) without your written permission and a client directed reason to do so.
+This means that I will never release any information about your relational therapy sessions without your permission and a client-directed reason to do so.